Military history of Somalia: Invasion of the Majeerteen Sultanate

-De Vecchi had to reassess his plans as he was being partially humiliated on some fronts.
-After one year of exerting full force, he could not yet manage to gain a total result over the sultanate.
-In spite of the fact that the Italian navy sealed the sultanate's main coastal entrance, they could not succeed in stopping them from receiving arms and ammunition through it.
-It was only early 1927 when they finally succeeded in shutting the northern coast of the sultanate, thus cutting arms and ammunition supplies for the Majeerteen.
-By this time, the balance had tilted to the Italians' side, and in January 1927 they began to attack with a massive force, capturing Iskushuban, at the heart of the Majeerteen.
-Hersi Boqor unsuccessfully attacked and challenged the Italians at Iskushuban.
-To demoralize the resistance, ships were ordered to target and bombard the sultanate's coastal towns and villages.
-In the interior the Italian troops confiscated livestock.
-By the end of the 1927 the Italians had taken control of all the sultanate.
-Defeated, Hersi Boqor and his top staff were forced to retreat to Ethiopia in order to rebuild the forces.
-However, they had an epidemic of cholera which frustrated all attempts to recover his force.

-By November 1927, the forces of Sultan Osman Mahamuud of the Majeerteen Sultanate were also defeated.
-The Dubats colonial troops and the Zaptié gendarmerie were extensively used by De Vecchi during these military campaigns.
+A Problem remained Ogaden where many rebels, alongside former leaders; Hersi Boqor, and Omar Samatar, retreated to after the war.
+Particularly the region of Gorrahei.
+Omar Samatar and Hersi Boqor for years these were a major concern for Italian authorities and caused frictions with Fascist Italy, as they were successfully in skirmishes and raids able to penetrate Italian territory on occasion.

 Somalis troops in Italian wars

 From 5 April 1908 to 5 May 1936, the Royal Corps of Somali Colonial Troops (Regio corpo truppe coloniali della Somalia Italiana), originally called the "Guard Corps of Benadir", served as the territory's formal military corps.
 At the start of its establishment, the force had 2,600 Italian officers.
 Between 1911 and 1912, over 1,000 Somalis from Mogadishu served as combat units along with Eritrean and Italian soldiers in the Italo-Turkish War.
 Most of the troops stationed never returned home until they were transferred back to Italian Somaliland in preparation for the invasion of Ethiopia in 1935.

 In the early 1930s, the new Italian Governors, Guido Corni and Maurizio Rava, started a policy of assimilation of the Somalis.
 Many Somalis were enrolled in the Italian colonial troops in the mid-1930s, actively participating in the Italian war against Ethiopia in order to unite the Ogaden region to Somalia.

 In October 1935, the southern front of the Second Italo-Abyssinian War was launched into Ethiopia from Italian Somaliland.
 The Italian General Rodolfo Graziani commanded the invasion forces in the south.
 Over 40,000 Somali troops served in the war, mostly as combat units (one of them was the Zaptie Siad Barre, future president of Somalia).
 They backed up the over 80,000 Italians serving alongside them at the start of the offensive.
 Many of the Somalis were veterans from serving in Italian Libya.
 During the invasion of Ethiopia, Mogadishu served as a chief supply base.